 The Vikings are another team that has not moved cities or changed nicknames.
 Since birth in 1961, they have taken after their state’s name and what it stands for as a hub for Scandinavian-American culture.

 New England Patriots

 Another franchise that began as a charter member of the AFL in 1960, and another team that has not moved city or changed nickname.
-The team that has always played in Boston, got their nickname “Patriots” from fans, which suggested the area’s role in the American revolution.
-Even though the team did not change their nickname, they were known as the ‘Boston Patriots’ before NFL owners decided a more regional team label would help bring more fans, so they agreed on “New England” in 1971.
+The team that has always played in Boston got their nickname “Patriots” from fans, which suggested the area’s role in the American revolution.
+Even though the team did not change its nickname, they were known as the ‘Boston Patriots’ before NFL owners decided a more regional team label would help bring more fans, so they agreed on “New England” in 1971.

 New Orleans Saints

 In 1966, the Saints were created in New Orleans due to the AFL-NFL merger.
 The name “Saints” was picked as New Orleans has a large population of Catholics, and it only seemed fitting to name the team after the All-Saints Day holiday, which was the day the franchise became official- November 1, 1966.